hcji/ProSAP_Pages/docs/TPCA.md

  multiple files in the same time, but you can only choose one and click *Confirm* for each analysis.

 After that, you can click *Calc Change*, and the program will run for several miniutes.
-When finised, the protein complexes will be sorted by the
+When finised, the protein complexes will be sorted by the significant score.
+You can choose one complex and click *Show Curve* to view the changing in different groups, and save the result table by click *Save Result*.

 **In developing**